Nurses & Midwives Health Insurance offers hospital and extras policies for members of the nursing profession and their families.

-Nurses & Midwives Health offers a suite of hospital and extras covers that can be selected individually or combined into a package to provide cover that suits your unique needs.
+Nurses & Midwives Health is the only health fund exclusively serving the Australian nursing and midwifery community.
+It offers a suite of hospital and extras covers that can be selected individually or combined into a package to provide cover that suits your unique needs.

-Who can join Nurses & Midwives Health and why?
+Who is Nurses & Midwives Health Insurance?

 Nurses & Midwives Health is the only Australian health fund that caters specifically to the needs of nurses and midwives around the country.
 Established in 2016 by Teachers Health Fund, it aims to offer affordable cover and a wide range of benefits to suit members at every life stage.
 This allows you to take control of your wellbeing and access the health care you need.